 Auditor

+The Trust shall have an Auditor and shall provide the Auditor with every facility and all information which he may reasonably require for the purposes of his functions under the 2006 Act.

 The Council of Governors shall appoint or remove the Auditor at a General Meeting of the Council of Governors.
-The Trust shall have an Auditor and shall provide the Auditor with every facility and all information which he may reasonably require for the purposes of his functions under the 2006 Act.

 A person may only be appointed Auditor if he (or in the case of a firm each of its members) is a member of one or more of the bodies referred to in paragraph 23(4) of Schedule 7 to the 2006 Act.

-The appointment and removal of the Auditor by the Council of Governors shall be as provided for in paragraph 9.21, and a committee of non-executive Directors shall exercise those functions in relation to the Auditors as provided for in paragraph 11.3.

-An officer of the Audit Commission may be appointed to act as Auditor with the agreement of the Audit Commission.

 The auditor shall carry out his duties in accordance with Schedule 10 to the 2006 Act and in accordance with any directions given by Monitor on standards, procedures and techniques to be adopted.

 Accounts